TheCoder777/Python-Tables-New/README.md

 ### Reading and counting

-Note that in the whole module, you first start with the rows and continue with the rows!
+Note that in the whole module, you first start with the rows and continue with the columns!

 For example: